cloud76550/movieinfo/README.md

 # movieExpo
-This is a IMDB clone website
+This is a IMDB clone

-You may see the live demo here: http://amitmungare.me/movieExpo/

 This a IMDB clone website made using HTML, CSS, JavaScript.